 Avoid clicking on suspicious links

 Be wary of opening or clicking on attachments or links that come from spam or unsolicited emails.
-According to Verizon’s 2021 Data Breach Investigations Report, phishing is involved in 70 percent of data breaches.
+According to Astra, phishing email statistics suggest that nearly 1.2 percent of all emails sent are malicious, meaning for every 4,200 emails sent, one would certainly be a phishing scam email.
 To avoid this, it’s beneficial to know how to spot a phishing scam.

 Use email and endpoint protection